How do I access the KSU oral history interviews?

 Method 3: KSU Archives reading room

-What (and where) is the KSU Archives reading room?
+Where is the KSU Archives reading room?

 The KSU Archives reading room is located on the second floor of the Sturgis Library, inside the Archives, Rare Books, and Records Management space (rooms 209-227).
-The reading room is the area of the Archives where researchers can use archival material and conduct research.

 When do I use the reading room to access oral history interviews?

 The reading room contains bound transcripts of most oral history interviews.
 These transcripts are in alphabetical order according to the interviewee’s last name.
 Patrons should use the reading room if they know the name of the interviewee they are interested in or if they want to browse and read hard copies of interview transcripts.

 How do I search for oral history interviews in the Archives reading room?

 Interview transcripts are arranged according to the last name of the interviewee.